 “Funding these projects is an exciting launch to our Together Treasure Valley projects, said Binna Jensen, Together Treasure Valley project director.
 “The libraries are central to serving so many people, from the very young, to the very old, to those who need assistance or support in other ways.
 Knowing the positive impact we can have is so inspiring.
 This is just a start of the opportunities and possibilities that lie ahead for Together Treasure Valley!”

-Watch for our additional project announcements in the coming weeks!
+Stay tuned for additional project announcements in the coming soon!

 Our Next Project

 Boise Public Library will use the Together Treasure Valley funds to start a pop-up children’s library that can travel to places — perhaps childcare centers, classes or events — to share library materials, theme kits, host activities, teach robotic coding and encourage library card registration. ”The funds will go a long way to helping us deliver pop-up libraries for children who don’t have easy access to library resources,” said Kevin Booe, library director.

 Caldwell will use the funds to create “storytime kits.”
 Each themed kit will include 3-4 books, a DVD, and hands-on activities such as puzzles, puppets, music or games.
 “By offering books, DVDs, and activities on popular themes in a single, easy to manage package, we anticipate parents and other caregivers will be able to provide storytime at home,” said Fiona May, youth services supervisor for the library.
 Patrons simply check out a kit and have everything needed for a week of learning on one subject.

 The Eagle Public Library will buy items to create their adapted toy collection.
 Families with children who have special needs often need these special toys that benefit and teach their children.
 All libraries that are part of the LYNX!
 Consortium will be able to access these toys for their members.
 The $3,000 in funds from Together Treasure Valley will be added to $1,500 already pledged by the Eagle Public Library.